Josh Rojas Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.31 team ERA that ranks 17th among all MLB pitching staffs.
+- The Rangers have a 4.29 team ERA that ranks 18th across all MLB pitching staffs.

-- Rangers pitchers combine to give up 197 total home runs at a rate of 1.2 per game (to rank 20th in the league).

 © 2023 Data Skrive.
 All rights reserved.